ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 ## Decrease mana over time, scaling with level

 In the beginning we had set our StatsManaRegen to 0.
-This is done to properly control the mana regen dinamically in our main lua file
+This is done to properly control the mana regen dynamically in our main lua file.

 Base Mana Regen will need to be updated when the hero spawns `OnHeroInGame`, and then each time he levels up `OnPlayerLevelUp` if we want it to scale.